 Our community programming includes:

-2019 was our last Stomp Out Stroke Festival.
-The festival started in 2013 and over seven years grew to one of the largest stroke community programs in the country, with thousands of Houstonians participating and over 5,000 health screenings and risk assessments completed.
+The Stomp Out Stroke festival started in 2013 and over seven years grew to one of the largest stroke community programs in the country, with thousands of Houstonians participating and over 5,000 health screenings and risk assessments completed.
 New community programming is currently being developed based on the Stomp Out Stroke resources.

 If you're interested, you can read more about our community outreach.